From Saturdays to Sundays: Do Wide Receiver Roles Carry Over from NCAA to the NFL?

 • Horizontal similarity (left-right-center)

-That distinction matters because a player may not match perfectly zone-by-zone, but he may still be used in a similar general depth area or horizontal.
+This distinction mattered to me because a player may not match perfectly zone-by-zone, but he may still be used in a similar general depth area or horizontal.
 For example, a player may shift from short center to short right.
 That is not an exact 12-zone match, but it is still a similar depth role.

 Jaxson Smith-Njigba College vs NFL Usage